 According to the National Institute of Neurological Disorders and Stroke, MS can be divided into different subtypes.

 - Relapsing-remitting MS (RRMS) — This is the most common type of MS, accounting for approximately 80% of initial diagnoses.
 RRMS is characterized by periods of symptom flare-ups (relapses), followed by remission and recovery.
 The time between relapses can range from weeks, months and longer.
 Generally, RRMS does not get progressively worse.

-- Secondary-progressive MS (SPMS) – About half of people with RRMS will develop SPMS.
+- Secondary-progressive MS (SPMS) — Most people with severe RRMS will develop SPMS, if they are untreated.
 This type of MS is characterized by the gradual development of symptoms, loss of function over time and occasional superimposed relapses.

 - Primary progressive MS (PPMS) — People with this type of MS experience symptoms that progressively worsen over the course of the disease, with no clear periods of relapse or remission.
 PPMS is less common than other types of MS.